vmware-tanzu/cartographer/site/content/docs/development/reference/template.md

   #
   params: [ ]

-  # jsonpath expression to instruct where in the object templated out container
+  # jsonpath expression to instruct where in the object templated out config
-  # image information can be found. (required)
+  # information can be found. (required)
   #
   configPath: .data